Dejah Mulipola goes deep twice as homer-happy Wildcats run-rule Ducks again

 For the second game in as many days, Arizona run-ruled Oregon using the long ball and lights-out pitching.

 This time, it was junior Dejah Mulipola playing the hero.
 Mulipola homered twice, scored four runs and led the Wildcats to an 8-0 victory Saturday in front of a fifth-straight sellout at Hillenbrand Stadium.
-The catcher now has a Pac-12 best-tying 13 home runs this season.
+The catcher is now tied for the Pac-12 lead with 13 homers this season.

 Mulipola said she’s worked more on her patience — and breathing — going up to bat this season.
 She tries to clear her head before getting in stance; so far, it’s worked.